 - Applicable law or regulation prohibits disclosure of that portion;

 - The publication of that portion could cause the Credit Union predictable and substantial financial harm;

-- That portion contains member information;
+- That portion contains nonpublic personal information;

 - That portion contains information about Credit Union employees or officials the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.

 iv.
 The Credit Union may charge petitioners the direct and reasonable costs associated with search and duplication.
 The Credit Union may not charge for other costs, including indirect costs or attorney’s fees.

 Section 1.
 Voting